giangalv/MIR_250_and_UR5_E/README.md

 ## Graph Creation Tutorial

-After creating the base map using SLAM or mapping tools on the MiR (resulting in a .pgm or .png image and a .yaml metadata file), there is an intermediate step before actual robot navigation:
+After creating the base map using `Mapping on MIR` resulting in a .pgm image and a .yaml metadata file, there is an intermediate step before actual robot navigation via graph-based system:

 ### Step 1: Prepare the Map Files
 Locate the generated map files (typically in **~/mir_navigation/maps** )